10-21-2011, 04:30 PM

 "Chance Favors The Prepared Mind"

-I Know How To Fix The Rear "Bouncing" Problem On Your Inexpensive Coilovers Like: Jom, RL, SE, RK, SW, & FK.
+I Know How To Fix The Rear "Bouncing" Problem On Your Cheap Coilovers Like: Jom RL FK SE & RK.

 Originally Posted by RacerX